-I include my budget for toiletries and skin care (#skincareislife) here, but it doesn’t mean I spend everything.
+I include my budget for toiletries and skincare (#skincareislife) here, but it doesn’t mean I spend everything.
 This is also just an extra bucket in case I need to buy or pay something.
-I am tempted to cut and color my hair, but I don’t need it so I gave it a pass.
+I’ve always wanted to cut and color my hair, but I don’t need it so I gave it a pass.

-I don’t have to pay for utilities and the internet because it is included in my rent.
+My rent already includes utilities and the internet.
 I don’t have anything to pay for my phone bill as well since I use my company phone.

 I always tell myself that I need to practice delayed gratification.
 When I first started this “live on a budget” or “no-spend challenge” thing, I had a hard time managing it.
 It’s so funny because it came to a point that I had to live with 500 SEK for two and a half weeks because of my impulsiveness.

 The point is you could live in Sweden on a budget.
 The most expensive monthly expense is rent.
 The rent depends on the location and size of the apartment.
 I think you can rent a shared apartment for as low as 3.000 or 4.000 SEK.
 Apartments within Stockholm usually cost 10.000 SEK or more.
 But, it’s so difficult to find an apartment here, and you could save more if you live outside Stockholm.

 A few days ago, I found apartments that are half the cost of my current apartment but the commute time is both 30 minutes.
 The only difference is it is outside Stockholm center.
 I still prefer to live near Stockholm center though, but I have to be wiser about money.
 Anyway, I don’t mind living outside the city center as long as I travel for 30-45 minutes to work.
 I sent in my application for those apartments, but there are 700 people more before me.